Juicing marijuana plants is gaining popularity because raw marijuana juice is said to cure many health problems.

 She saw doctors in some of the best hospitals around the country and was at one time taking over 40 prescription medications a day.

 She reports that her doctors couldn’t find the cause of her illnesses, instead focusing on treating whatever symptoms she was suffering from momentarily.

-According to an interview published in High Times, things did not improve for Peskuski until she began self-medicating by smoking marijuana and using edibles.
+According to published interviews, Peskuski’s health didn’t improve until she began self-medicating by smoking marijuana and using edibles.

 The positive results she experienced from medical marijuana gave her the confidence to go cold turkey on all her prescriptions and move to California in order to have access to clinics that provide medical marijuana treatment.

 Eventually, she came under the care of Dr. Courtney and this began the raw cannabis experiment.